MPIT0T/cub3d/README.md

-# cub3d
+# cub3D

-A small RayCaster with the C graphic library : MiniLibX
+This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
+This project enables us to explore ray-casting.
+The goal is to make a dynamic view inside a maze, in which you’ll have to find your way.

 ## Installation

-Install cub3d with makefile :
+Install cub3D with makefile :
 ```bash
   git clone https://github.com/MPIT0T/cub3d.git
   cd cub3d